Integrated and Continuous School Improvement

 The Michigan Integrated Continuous Improvement Process (MICIP) is a pathway for districts to improve student outcomes by assessing whole child needs to develop plans and coordinate funds.
 MICIP represents a Mindset, a Process, and a Platform.

-The Mindset refers to four elements:
+The Continuous Improvement Mindset refers to four elements:

-- Continuous Improvement - a district-driven process with on-going small improvement cycles in the context of the larger cycle.
+- Continuous Improvement - A district-driven process with on-going small improvement cycles in the context of the larger cycle.

 The Michigan Continuous Improvement Process is a comprehensive and iterative cycle.